-The house for the 2014 pilot summer rebuild is located in the St Clair Superior neighborhood, on the east side of Cleveland.
+The 2014-2015 house project is located in the St Clair Superior neighborhood, on the east side of Cleveland.
 The neighborhood is comprised largely of housing stock 80 or more years old.
 In recent years many of these houses have been demolished as the city continues to lose population.

-The St Clair Superior Development Corporation, the house's current owner and our primary partner on the 2014 design/build, has recently been involved in a number of creative initiatives to spark interest and development in the neighborhood.
+The St Clair Superior Development Corporation, our primary partner on Design/REbuild, has recently been involved in a number of creative initiatives to spark interest and development in the neighborhood.
 In addition to the highly successful Flea, SCSDC has also spearheaded Upcycle St Clair, Edible History, the Urban Grazing Program, and the Loft Home Rehabilitation Pilot Project, which was a strong inspiration for the vision for the studio.
 Many of the students' initial design and programmatic ideas for the house and its surrounding neighborhood drew directly from these existing initiatives.